C-And-Cpp-Libraries/Par-Engine-Easy-managed-multithreading-in-Cpp/README.md

 ```
 This uses 10 threads to run the `addThree` function a 100 times, and then it
 uses 10 threads to run the `doubleCounter` function 100 times.

+If Par::Engine is created without parameters it will automatically use the count of cpu cores in the system.
+You can also get amount of CPU cores with Par::GetCPUcount().